-    Lemon essential oil can help to soothe digestive problems, including issues like gastritis and constipation.
+Lemon essential oil can help soothe digestive problems, including issues like gastritis and constipation.

 3. Nourishes Skin

-According to a scientific review published in Evidence-Based Complementary and Alternative Medicine, lemon essential oil is also effective against skin issues like blisters, insect bites, greasy and oily conditions, cuts, wounds, cellulite, rosacea, and viral infections of the skin like cold sores and warts.
-This is because of lemon oil’s antimicrobial compounds that work to treat dermatological conditions naturally.
-(7)
+A scientific review published in Evidence-Based Complementary and Alternative Medicine indicates that lemon essential oil is also effective against skin issues like blisters, insect bites, greasy and oily conditions, cuts, wounds, cellulite, rosacea, and viral infections of the skin like cold sores and warts.
+This is because lemon oil’s antimicrobial compounds work to treat dermatological conditions naturally.

 4. May Promote Weight Loss